Policy Learning with Competing Agents

 In epoch $j$, the decision maker deploys criterion $\beta^{j}$.
 By iterating \eqref{eq:stochastic_fpi_with_perturbation}, a stochastic equilibrium induced by $\beta^{j}$ emerges, yielding the equilibrium threshold $s^{j}$.
 Each agent best responds to their perturbed policy and the decision maker observes their reported covariates.
 Following the procedure given above, the decision maker can then estimate the policy gradient of $\beta^{j}$ on the equilibrium policy value (Algorithm \ref{algorithm:gradient_estimates}).
 The decision maker can set $\beta^{j+1}$ by taking a gradient step from $\beta^{j}$ using the policy gradient estimator as the gradient.
 Note that because we aim to maximize the policy value, we update $\beta$ by moving in the direction of the gradient.

 \end{section}

-\begin{section}{Numerical Evaluation} We empirically evaluate our proposed policy learning approach and existing baselines.
-Across our experiments, we demonstrate that the policy gradient estimator defined in Section \ref{sec:results_learning} can be used to learn a policy that achieves higher equilibrium policy value compared to approaches that only account for capacity constraints or only account for strategic behavior.
-In a semi-synthetic experiment using data from the National Education Longitudinal Study of 1988 (NELS) \citep{ingels1994national}, we also discuss how the learned policy impacts the distribution of accepted agents.
-In the appendix, we also include a toy example where agents have one-dimensional covariates (Section \ref{subsec:toy}) and a simulation where agents have high-dimensional $(d=10)$ covariates (Section \ref{subsec:exp_high_dim}).
+\begin{section}{Numerical Evaluation} We demonstrate that the policy gradient estimator defined in Section \ref{sec:results_learning} can be used to learn a policy that achieves higher equilibrium policy value compared to approaches that only account for capacity constraints or only account for strategic behavior.
+In a semi-synthetic experiment using data from the National Education Longitudinal Study of 1988 (NELS) \citep{ingels1994national}, we also discuss how the learned policy impacts the distribution of accepted students.

-We evaluate our approach along with two baselines, as described below.
-The first baseline, capacity-aware policy learning, considers capacity constraints but ignores strategic behavior, and the second baseline, strategy-aware gradient-based optimization, accounts for strategic behavior but ignores capacity constraints.
-Our proposed method accounts for both strategic behavior and capacity constraints.
-All methods methods only use sampled data and do not have access to unobservables.